Trust Loans: Borrowing With A Trust

 We have all the answers that will help to make your mortgage application as smooth as possible!

-Please enquire online or call us on 1300 889 743 to discuss your situation with one of our mortgage brokers.
+Please fill in our free assessment form or call us on 1300 889 743 to discuss your situation with one of our mortgage brokers.

 How do lenders view trusts?

 Trust applications are very complex, often with legal issues to consider, as well as more extensive paperwork to complete before approving the loan.

-The majority of bank managers, mortgage brokers and credit staff do not understand how trusts work so trust applications tend to get bounced between bank departments, resulting in delays and errors.
+The majority of bank managers, mortgage brokers and credit staff don’t understand how trusts work so trust applications tend to get bounced between bank departments, resulting in delays and errors.

-On top of this, many bank managers do not actually know if their own bank does trust loans as many banks have ambiguous credit policies.
+On top of this, many bank managers don’t actually know if their own bank does trust loans as many banks have ambiguous credit policies.

-One of Australia’s major banks in particular cannot do residential loans for trusts simply because their computer system can’t handle them!
+One of Australia’s major banks in particular can’t lend residential loans for trusts simply because their computer system can’t handle them!

-Please contact us on 1300 889 743 or enquire online to find out which lenders will allow you to borrow for your trust.
+Please contact us on 1300 889 743 or complete our free assessment form to find out which lenders will allow you to borrow for your trust.

 Why doesn't every bank lend to trusts?

-Many banks believe that loans to some types of trusts could be legally unenforceable in the event that the borrower cannot repay the loan.
+Many banks believe that loans to some types of trusts could be legally unenforceable in the event that the borrower can’t repay the loan.

 Furthermore, many lenders are worried that the Australian Taxation Office (ATO) may change taxation rulings about trusts, which in turn will affect the people they have lent money to.

-The main reason that most lenders do not lend to trusts is because trust loans are less profitable to them as a result to extra work of preparing mortgage documents and the checking of the trust deed.
+The main reason that most lenders don’t lend to trusts is because trust loans are less profitable to them as a result to extra work of preparing mortgage documents and the checking of the trust deed.

 How do banks get around these problems?